MarkMesbur/nerja25390/README.md

 - 👋 Hi, I'm Mark

-I'm interested in starting a career as a software engineer.
+I'm interested in software engineering.

 I've competence in coding in C++, Python and Javascript.